 Merger And Continuance Of Recognised Entities To Jersey As Foundations

-As mentioned above, the Continuance Regulations also permit the continuance of certain ‘recognised entities’ (incorporated outside Jersey) as Foundations incorporated under the Law; and the Foundations (Mergers) (Jersey) Regulations 2009 permits the merger of such ‘recognised entities’ (as well as Jersey companies) with Jersey Foundations.
+The Continuance Regulations also permit the continuance of certain foreign ‘recognised entities’ as Jersey Foundations; and the Foundations (Mergers) (Jersey) Regulations 2009 permits the merger of such ‘recognised entities’ (as well as Jersey companies) with Jersey Foundations.

 Procedure For Continuance Or Merger

-The process of continuance or merger is undertaken by a Qualified Person acting on behalf of the entity that wishes to merge or continue in Jersey and is relatively easy to follow from the regulations with the right advisors in place.
-Apart from the documentary agreements and filings, the following 3rd party notifications must be complied with.
+Continuance or merger is undertaken by a Qualified Person acting on behalf of the entity that wishes to merge or continue and it is a relatively straightforward process.
+Apart from documentary agreements and filings, the following third party notifications must be complied with.

-The JFSC will set the fees and determine the level of information required.
-With the Island’s professionals it acts as gatekeeper to maintaining and protecting the Island’s integrity and it is that blue chip integrity that attracts respected successful families and entrepreneurs to the financial services offered within the Island.
+The JFSC sets the fees and determines the level of information required.
+With Jersey’s professionals, it acts as gatekeeper to maintaining and protecting the Island’s integrity and it is that blue-chip integrity that attracts successful families and entrepreneurs to the financial services offered from Jersey.

 Craig Swart TEP is an Advocate of the Royal Court of Jersey and heads the private wealth team at Dickinson Gleeson.
 Craig advises trustees, directors, fiduciaries, settlors and beneficiaries in relation to a wide range of non-contentious and contentious matters involving trusts, companies, foundations and partnerships.
 He also has extensive insolvency and asset tracking experience.
 He is consistently ranked by the leading legal directories as a Leading Individual in the private client, trusts and tax sphere.